 Certain links in this post are affiliate links (those identified with asterisks (*)).
 Where a purchase is made through an affiliate link, I may receive a small commission – at no additional cost to you.
 Thank you for your support of my site.

-There are not many places offering affordable access to MCQs alone, but here are a few possibilities:
+There are not many places offering affordable access to SQE1 practice questions, but here are a few possibilities:

-What’s it like?
-The mock aims to mirror (as far as is possible) the format and substance of real SQE1 questions.
+What are the mocks like?
+They aim to mirror (as far as is possible) the format and substance of real SQE1 questions.
 This means, for example, that all the questions are single-best-answer (and that more than one response may be technically correct)!

-I also wanted this mock to reflect the fact that the SRA’s SQE1 assessment specification is very broad (and everything within the spec is examinable).
+I also wanted the mocks to reflect the fact that the SRA’s SQE1 assessment specification is very broad (and everything within the spec is examinable).
 This means that not every question in the actual SQE1 will ask about run-of-the-mill concepts like contract breach, duty of care or Part 36 offers.
 Are breaches of contract and Part 36 offers important topics to know?
 Of course.
 Will they show up in your actual exam?
 Most likely.
-(They appear in this mock too!)
+(They appear in these mocks too!)
 However, it would be a mistake to think that only basic / big / 1L topics will be tested in SQE1, or that the actual SQE only tests “general-ish” concepts.
 Kaplan SQE (who administers the SQE ) can – and does! – ask questions from all parts of the vast SQE1 assessment spec.
-I’ve tried to craft this self-study mock in a similar way.
+I’ve tried to craft these self-study mocks in a similar way.

-- FLK1 & FLK2 Practice Assessments from Revise SQE* – From the publishers of the Revise SQE texts come 2 books of SQE1 practice questions.
+- FLK1 & FLK2 Practice Assessments (2025/26) from Revise SQE* – From the publishers of the Revise SQE texts come 2 books of SQE1 practice questions.
 Each book has 180 SQE1-style questions and answers (one covers FLK1 and the other FLK2).
 They also contain advice on approaching the exams and what to expect on test day.
 Both are available in print and as eBooks.
-You can find the FLK1 Practice Assessment here on the Revise SQE website & here on Amazon, and the FLK2 Practice Assessment here on the Revise SQE website & here on Amazon.
+You can find the FLK1 Practice Assessment here on Revise’s website & here on Amazon, and the FLK2 Practice Assessment here on Revise’s website & here on Amazon.
+(If you buy direct from Revise, you can get 10% off by using the code SELFSTUDY10 at checkout).

 _ _ _